collaborativebioinformatics/Rare_disease_subtyping/README.md

 Client Definition
 - Each client represents an institution
-- Each client is a public database
+- Each client is a cohort of a public database

 Federated K-Means
 1. Each client computes: